Tha14/uam-docker/README.md

 3. Make sure you port forward manually as upnp will most likely not work.
 4. You can adjust the maximum upload and download bandwidth of uam by changing the `NETLIMUP` and `NETLIMDOWN` env variables.
 5. I suggest using [lazydocker](https://github.com/jesseduffield/lazydocker) to control and see the status of your containers.
+6. You can disable wondershaper(traffic shaping) if you're experiencing problems by setting `ENABLE_WONDERSHAPER` to `false`.